sajucrajan/our-ai-journey/_posts/2021-07-17-artificial-intelligence-cyber-security-and-ethics.md

 title: Artificial Intelligence - Cyber Security & Ethics
 layout: post
 post-image: "/assets/images/ai-cybersecurity-n-ethics/cybersecurity-title.webp"
-description: AI can be use for
+description: AI can be use for cybersecurity as well as
 tags:
 - ai
 - cybersecurity